 I adore Brownies.
 And there are numerous recipes on here for different types of delicious Brownies including these Chocolate Fudge Brownie Bites.
-Since they are so adored, I am always trying to create new flavours and textures. for that reason, these Caramac Drizzle Rolo Caramel Brownies are a complete delight.
+Since they are so popular, I am always trying to create new flavours and textures. for that reason, these Caramac Drizzle Rolo Caramel Brownies are a complete delight.
 Fudgey chocolate brownies topped with chopped Rolos, Caramac drizzle and a sprinkling of honeycomb.

 In one word they are WOW!
 While all of the brownie recipes I have are excellent, the addition of melted Rolos to the batter in these brownies sends them over the top.
 Since the actual brownie itself is more like fudge.
 Yet without the extreme sweetness that sets fudge apart.
 Also, I added a little extra salt to the brownie batter and this perfectly offsets the sweetness bringing balance to the flavour.

 Previously I’ve had limited success adding Caramac to a bake, as essentially it is caramel flavoured white chocolate, so I use it as a topping.
 Because this way you end up with the exquisite caramel flavour and none of the bitter burnt Caramac in a bake.
 Also it works very well in a ganache such as these Salted Caramac Centre Toffee Cookies.
 Used here in these brownies it perfectly compliments the caramel flavour within the brownie.